 2. Ride the London Eye.

 So, the London Eye is, in a nutshell, an overpriced Ferris wheel.
-BUT, it does offer amazing views of the city and you get to observe from an insulated capsule, which makes for cool pictures.
+BUT, it does offer amazing views of the city and you get to observe it all from an insulated capsule, which makes for cool pictures.
 It’s a good opportunity to see the whole city from above, which is great when you’re in London for the first time.

 3. Brush up on history at The Tower of London.

 A world heritage site, the Tower of London has served both as a prison and as a castle in the past.
-You can see things like the Royal Armories, Traitors’ Gate and much more.
-My family and I had a great time here, despite the fact that we almost never visit museums while we travel.
+Here, you can see things like the Royal Armories, Traitors’ Gate and much more.
+My family and I had a great time here, despite the fact that we almost never visit museums when we travel.

-Every time you ride the London Underground, aka “the Tube,” they warn you to mind the gap between the train and the platform.
-Because apparently, people trip all the time.
+Every time you ride the London Underground, aka “the Tube”, they warn you to mind the gap between the train and the platform edge.
+Because, apparently, people trip all the time.
 For some reason, I found “mind the gap” to be hilarious (probably because the gaps weren’t that big), but please don’t take a shot every time you hear it.
 Otherwise, you might actually trip over the gap.
 Side note: day passes or multi-day passes are the best way to get around.
 Single trip tickets add up really fast.

 5. Explore Parliament Square.